 Sometimes, you get a gut punch, though.
 Like the time Facebook showed me the last thing my former haunted house partner posted on his wall on the anniversary of the day he died in surgery.
 After almost 7 years, though, that one doesn’t hurt as much when I see it now because I know where he is, and it’s infinitely better than where we are.
 Plus, time heals.
 Which brings me to the memory Facebook showed me today.

-Today’s memory was a yearly reminder of a company I poured so much of my life into, a business I thought was doing so much good transforming lives and allowing so many to have fun.
+Today’s memory (shown here in the featured photo) was a yearly reminder of a company I poured so much of my life into, a business I thought was doing so much good transforming lives and allowing so many to have fun.
 Some memories work like a time capsule, showing me who I thought I was, where I was putting my time and energy, revealing what I assumed was my purpose and reason for being here.
 I had myself convinced that it was my calling, that I was better at that than anything else, that I was making a difference in the lives of the kids who found a home within the creepy walls.

 If I had been correct, I would still be there, wouldn’t I?